Home theater PC: History

+The Gateway FMC-901X was bundled with Windows XP MCE and included a WMC remote and its receiver, and some buttons and a display on its front.

-By 2002, major software developments also facilitated media management, hardware integration, and content presentation.
-MythTV provided a free and open source solution using Linux.
+By the early 2000s, major software developments also facilitated media management, hardware integration, and content presentation; these software applications are called media center applications.
+MythTV, released in 2002, provided a free and open source solution using Linux.
 The concept was to combine a digital tuner with digital video recording, program guides, and computer capabilities with a 10-foot (3 m) user interface.
-XBMC was another free and open software project started with re-purposing the Xbox as a home theater PC but has since been ported to Windows and Macintosh operating systems in various forms including Boxee and Plex.
-Mainstream commercial software packages included Microsoft's Windows XP Media Center Edition (2002) and Apple's Front Row (2005), bundled with Mac OS X until 10.7.
-By early 2006, commercial examples of this integration included the Mac mini which had the Apple Remote, 5.1 digital audio, and an updated Front Row interface that would play shared media.
+Kodi, formerly XBMC, was another free and open software project released in the same year as MythTV.
+It started with re-purposing the Xbox as a home theater PC but has since been ported to many other platforms such as Windows, Linux, and more.
+Various derivatives of Kodi were created, including Boxee and Plex, the latter of which expanded to other fields such as media servers, streaming media, and live TV.
+Mainstream commercial software packages included Microsoft's Windows Media Center, included with Windows XP MCE, Windows Vista, and Windows 7, and Apple's Front Row (2005), bundled with Mac OS X until 10.7 Lion in 2011.

+Many HTPCs during the 2000s were bundled with Windows XP MCE as a commercial HTPC package for consumers, and by early 2006, other commercial examples of this integration included the Mac Mini which had the Apple Remote, 5.1 digital audio, and an updated Front Row interface that would play shared media.
 Because of these features and the Mini's small form factor, consumers began using the Mini as a Mac-based home theater PC.